 Oksana Maksymchuk is a poet, translator, and scholar.
-Her poetry appeared in Blackbird, Prairie Schooner, Salamander, Tar River Poetry, The Common, and other journals.
-Judges Cole Swensen, Oliver de la Paz, and Maggie Smith named Oksana’s manuscript Tongue Ties a finalist for Tupelo Press’s Snowbound (2019), Berkshire (2019), and Dorset (2020) prizes.
-As a Ukrainian language poet, she is the recipient of Antonych (2005) and Smoloskyp (2007) prizes, two of Ukraine’s top awards for younger poets.
+Her poetry appeared in Blackbird, Prairie Schooner, Salamander, Sugar House Review, Tar River Poetry, The Common, and other journals.
+Judges Cole Swensen, Oliver de la Paz, and Maggie Smith named Oksana’s manuscript Tongue Ties a finalist for Tupelo Press’s Snowbound (2019), Berkshire (2019), and Dorset (2020) prizes, and individual poems had been nominated for the Pushcart Prize.
+As a Ukrainian language poet, she is the author of poetry collections Xenia (2005) and Lovy (2008) and a recipient of Ihor-Bohdan Antonych (2005) and Smoloskyp (2007) prizes, two of Ukraine’s top awards for younger poets.
 Oksana’s translations were featured in Words Without Borders, Poetry International, Modern Poetry in Translation, and Best European Fiction series from Dalkey Archive Press.
 With Max Rosochinsky, she co-edited Words for War, a NEH-winning anthology of contemporary Ukrainian war poetry (Harvard Ukrainian Research Institute/Academic Studies Press, 2017).
-She won first place in the 2004 Richmond Lattimore and 2014 Joseph Brodsky-Stephen Spender translation competitions and was awarded a National Endowments for the Arts Translation Fellowship in 2019.
+Oksana won first place in the 2004 Richmond Lattimore and 2014 Joseph Brodsky-Stephen Spender translation competitions and was awarded a National Endowments for the Arts Translation Fellowship in 2019.
+She is the co-translator of Apricots of Donbas, selected poems by Lyuba Yakimchuk, and The Voices of Babyn Yar, a book of poems by Marianna Kiyanovska, forthcoming with Lost Horse Press and Harvard Ukrainian Research Institute/Harvard University Press, respectively.
 Oksana holds a PhD in philosophy from Northwestern University.
 Most recently, she has been named 2020-2021 Writer in Residence by the Institute for Advanced Study at the Central European University.

 "Ashtray," "Mutual Friends," "Asylum, A Dance" by Lyuba Yakimchuk.